benknoble/plink/README.md

 # CAVEATS

-See the [Symlink section](#symlink-fat-arrow) for caveats on symlink implementations.
+See the [Specification](#plink-specification) for caveats on symlink implementations.

 # BUGS